4-DMAPandSadness/EfsTA/User Guide.md

 Furthermore the DAS or SAS can be plotted with `Controller.plotDAS(model, tau_fit)`.
 It is a plot of the absorption change against the wavelengths.

 The images for both of the plots are presented in the section of the GUI.

+## Error Messages

+### Please provide a bound for each lifetime

+This error occurs when the amount of bounds provided does not match the amount of lifetimes provided for the Preset or Custom Model GTA.
+It is possible to provide bounds only for some lifetimes, however the other lifetimes still have to be included.
+Make sure that, if you provide bounds, to match the amount of commata of the lifetimes and the bounds.